-Level Criteria 1 - Extreme Device is assumed to contain ePHI User is in a position that would indicate ePHI use Device has software that would enable ePHI utilization (Open Office, Microsoft Office, Lotus Notes, etc.) High probability that loss or theft of the device would result in breach notifications and enforcement action 2 - Major Device use case may not be known Probable the device contains ePHI Device contained software that could be used to store and or transmit ePHI (Open Office, Word, etc.) High probability that loss or theft of the device would result in breach notifications and enforcement action 3 - Moderate Device contained software that is not needed and/or could be used to disrupt system or workplace operations (Games/Outlook, etc.) Used to access virtual machines only Used for PowerPoint presentations May be accessed via generic domain account Low probability that loss or theft of the device would result in breach notifications and enforcement action 4 - Minor Devices deemed to have a "Clinical Load Only" but may also have games loaded.
-No software that could be used to manipulate, store or transmit ePHI Used to access virtual machines only Very low probability that loss or theft of the device would result in breach notifications and enforcement action
+Level Criteria 1 - Extreme Device is assumed to contain ePHI User is in a position that would indicate ePHI use Device has software that would enable ePHI utilization (Open Office, Microsoft Office, Lotus Notes, etc.) High probability that loss or theft of the device would result in breach notifications and enforcement action.
+2 - Major enforcement action Device use case may not be known Probable the device contains ePHI Device contains and the could be used to store and or transmit ePHI (Open Office, Word, Device contained software that could be used to store and or transmit ePHI (Open Office, Word, High probability that loss or theft of the device would result in breach notifications and enforcement action.
+3 - Moderate Device contained software that is not needed and/or could be used to disrupt system or workplace operations (Games/Outlook, ed.)
+Used to access virtual matchines only Used for PowerPoint presentations May be accessed via generic domain account to you provide the presentation of the provided provided the provided provided the provided provided provided the provided p 4 - Minor Devices deemed to have a "Clinical Load Only" but may also have games loaded.
+No software that could be used to manipulate, store or transmit ePHI Used to access virtual machines only Very low probability that loss or theft of the device would result in breach notifications and

-WHAT WE FOUND (Task 3-1: Results)
+WHAT WE FOUND (Task 3-1: Results) -

+- Annual Control of the Control of t

+2200 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 WHAT WE RECOMMEND

+хосоосососососососососососососососососо